DavidCristian87/libchessinterface/README.txt

 -= libchessinterface =-

-The chess engine C/C++ library!
+The chess engine C/C++ library for Windows and Linux!

 WHAT IS IT:

-This library takes the whole work of launching chess engines, establishing input/output to it and implementing the protocols UCI (Universal Chess Interface) and CECP (Chess Engine Communication Protocol - also called Winboard/Xboard protocol) for you.
+This library takes the whole work of launching chess engines, establishing input/output to them and implementing the protocols UCI (Universal Chess Interface) and CECP (Chess Engine Communication Protocol - also called Winboard/Xboard protocol) for you.